Combustor: Components

 The case is the outer shell of the combustor, and is a fairly simple structure.
 The casing generally requires little maintenance.
-The case is protected from thermal loads by the air flowing in it, so thermal performance is of limited concern.
+The case is protected from thermal loads by the air flowing in, so thermal performance is of limited concern.
 However, the casing serves as a pressure vessel that must withstand the difference between the high pressures inside the combustor and the lower pressure outside.
 That mechanical (rather than thermal) load is a driving design factor in the case.